saharghoreishi/CallAPI-RubyonRails/README.md

 Things you may want to cover:

-* Ruby version
+* Ruby version: ruby 2.3.3

 * System dependencies

 * Configuration

-* Database creation
+* Database creation :rails db migrate

-* Database initialization
+* Database initialization:rake db:setup

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+in this test project you could search the movie name in search box which is auto compelete box, then you could see the movie informations in the page (the information of the movie comes from omdb API) and finally order the movie on site